 5.18.
-To calculate the level of funding that can be requested for a Project from the Electricity NIC as part of the Full Submission (the Electricity NIC Funding Request), the Network Licensee must determine the following:
+To calculate the level of Gas NIC Funding that can be requested for a Project as part of the Full Submission (the Gas NIC Funding Request), the Network Licensee must determine the following:

-- Total Project Costs: These are the forecast costs the Network Licensee expects will be required to undertake the Project. - Initial Net Funding Required: This is the Total Project Costs minus any funding from Project Partners, External Funders and the Network Licensee which is in excess of the Network Licensee's Compulsory Contribution. - Network Licensee's Compulsory Contribution: Equal to 10 per cent of the Initial Net Funding Required. - Outstanding Funding Required: Initial Net Funding Required minus the Network Licensees Compulsory Contribution. - NIC Funding Request: The Outstanding Funding Required, including a deduction for the bank account interest that the Network Licensee will earn on the balance of funding over the duration of the Project23. - Bid Preparation Costs: A Network Licensee Group (consisting of Non-RIIO Network Licensees) should provide detailed evidence of the amount of Bid Preparation Costs they have incurred up to £175,000 or 5 per cent of Outstanding Funding required.
+- Total Project Costs: This is the forecast costs the Network Licensee expects to be required to undertake the Project. - Initial Net Funding Required: This is the Total Project Costs minus any funding from Project Partners, External Funders and the Network Licensee which is in excess of the Network Licensee Compulsory Contribution. - Network Licensee Compulsory Contribution: Equal to 10 per cent of the Initial Net Funding Required. - Outstanding Funding Required: Initial Net Funding Required minus the Network Licensees Compulsory Contribution.

+- NIC Funding Request: The Outstanding Funding Required, including a deduction for the bank account interest that the network licensee will earn on the balance of funding over the duration of the Project14. - [Bid Submission Costs: A Non-RIIO Network Licensee Group should provide detailed evidence of the amount of Bid Submission Costs they have incurred up to £175,000 or 5% of Outstanding Funding required, whichever is least].

 5.19.
 The Network Licensee's Funding Request is automatically calculated within the Full Submission Spreadsheet which Ofgem will provide two months prior to the Full Submission deadline.
-The bank interest shall be calculated at midyear using the Bank of England base rate plus 1.5 per cent on 30 June of the year in which the Full Submission is made.
+The bank interest shall be calculated at midyear using the Bank of England base rate plus 1.5 per cent on 30th June of the year in which the Full Submission is made.

-Adjustments and assumptions
+Adjustments and Assumptions